 The Great House | Market Place | Lavenham | Sudbury | CO10 9QZ | Website

 Weavers’ House Spa

 After all that walking and eating the only thing left to do is relax.
 The Weavers’ House Spa is the place to go.
 A recent addition to one of Lavenham’s iconic buildings – The Swan Hotel.
 The fifteenth century hotel where we chose to stay on our break is historic and characterful, but the spa is housed in a modern extension in the peaceful courtyard.
-The stylish, modern interiors with its taupe walls, light wooden floors and warming scented candles permeating the air immediately sets a calming tone.
+The stylish, modern interiors with its taupe walls, light wooden floors and warming scented candles immediately sets a calming tone.

 Once the dreamy massage is over you’re offered a refreshing sorbet before being led to the dark and peaceful relaxation room.
 With hot herbal tea and delectable macarons on hand,we were left in peace for a post treatment snooze.
 Mr S had to physically pry me off the chaise-longue style beds.

 The spas thermal facilities are housed around a Mediterranean style courtyard, both the sauna and steam can easily accommodate seven to eight people.
 Outside is a sun-trap courtyard and a large vitality pool surrounded by loungers.